Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

-A similar effect happens in the counter-rotating engine regime when $T_a \ll T_b$.
-In this case, as was previously mentioned, for any fixed $T_{a}$ there is a finite $T_{b}$ above which no engine is possible.
+Another regime exists, however, where a similar effect happens but with $W_{cycle}$ still remaining finite.
+Consider the counter-rotating engine regime when $T_a \ll T_b$.
+In this case, as mentioned above in property (iv), for any fixed $T_{a}$ there is a finite $T_{b}$ above which no engine is possible.
 It follows that, as $\beta_{b}\equiv T_{b}^{-1} $ is increased from zero, $\eta$ will at a certain point change from zero to positive and continue to increase, at least for a while.
 This is verified in Fig. \ref{Fig-Eff-Limit}(b).
-In this case, however, $W_{cycle}$ can remain finite for $\eta > \eta_{0}$ (see inset).
+As can be seen in the inset, in these cases $W_{cycle}$ can indeed remain finite for $\eta > \eta_{0}$.

 \textsl{}